Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Introduction

 A parallel stream of work applies spatial GPR to disease risk mapping and inference.
 Classic geostatistical methods \shortcite{banerjee2003hierarchical,moraga2023spatial} and large-scale malaria risk maps \shortcite{bhatt2017improved} show the strength of spatial kernels for interpolating across heterogeneous regions.
 However, these studies primarily focus on observational prediction and mapping rather than emulating county-level policy simulations.
 Spatial structure has rarely been integrated with surrogate modeling for exponentially large policy spaces.
 Appendix \ref{app:related_work} provides more detailed related work on the application of GPR in epidemiological modeling and public health.

 Another relevant strand of work centers on healthcare and biomedical applications of GPR to provide flexible function approximation and uncertainty quantification.
-For example, GPR has been applied to ICU monitoring \shortcite{cheng2020sparse} and pharmacology, and to predict dose-response curves \shortcite{gutierrez2024multi}.
+For example, GPR has been applied to ICU monitoring \shortcite{cheng2020sparse}, pharmacology, and to predict dose-response curves \shortcite{gutierrez2024multi}.
 These studies demonstrate the advantages of modeling correlated outputs but do not address spatial heterogeneity or simulation-based policy learning.

-In the epidemic modeling literature, outputs are still typically treated independently, missing opportunities to borrow statistical strength across correlated treatment-response coefficients.
-Finally, sequential design and active learning methods are well established for simulation emulation and Bayesian optimization \shortcite{frazier2018bayesian,wilson2018maximizing}.
+Additionally, sequential design and active learning methods are well established for simulation emulation and Bayesian optimization \shortcite{frazier2018bayesian,wilson2018maximizing}.
 Approaches such as expected improvement, predictive variance, and entropy reduction have been applied broadly, and recent work explores active learning with multi-output surrogates \shortcite{li2022safe}.
 Yet, in healthcare applications, these methods are generally used for calibration or parameter tuning, not for the hierarchical problem of allocating simulation runs across counties and treatment conditions.

 In summary, existing literature demonstrates the utility of GPR for epidemic simulation, spatial prediction, and correlated outputs.
-However, no framework to date integrates spatially-aware GPR with a hierarchical sequential design that efficiently explores exponentially many treatment combinations across heterogeneous counties.
-Our work addresses this gap by developing a bi-level metamodeling framework that combines GPR with a response function and introduces a two-stage sequential design for allocating simulations across both counties and interventions.
+However, no framework to date integrates spatially-aware GPR with a hierarchical sequential design that efficiently explores exponentially many opioid intervention combinations across heterogeneous counties.
+Our work addresses this gap by developing a two-stage metamodeling framework that combines GPR with a response function and introduces a two-step sequential design for allocating simulations across both counties and interventions.